 what all do you blog about?

 Honesty is the best policy.
 The reason we get sucked into the comparison game is because we see the success of others.
-We see the followers, the comments, the Instagram likes, the partnerships, but we don't see what really happens behind it.
+We see the followers, the comments, the Instagram likes, and the partnerships, but we don't see what really happens behind it.

 By sharing posts about my own journey as a photographer and sharing the journey of the creatives you and I admire in the True North Creative series (coming soon!), I want to bring to light what it takes to get to where you want to be.
 No one is an overnight success, so you shouldn't feel bad when you don't go from, as Drake says, 0 to 100 real quick.
 With my work in social media at a digital marketing agency, I also want to help you up your game on social media so that your business looks and performs its best while still being true to you and your business' core values.